• Skip to main content

 My photographs in “BUT STILL IN ONE PIECE” embrace the fluidity of gender identity and explore the possibility that we each hold a myriad of alternative selves within us.

-Among the artists included in “IDENTALTERITY”are David Hockney and Lynda Benglis.
+Among the artists included in “IDENTALTERITY” are David Hockney and Lynda Benglis.
 Hockney converses with the homo-erotic poetry of C.P.
 Cavafy through a series of engravings that illustrate a new, 1967 English translation of the Alexandrian Greek poet by Stephen Spender and Nikos Stangos.
-In “Female Sensibility,” (video 1972) Benglis presents two heavily made-up women kissing and caressing each other.
-The action is read against feminist film theory of the “male gaze.”
+In “Female Sensibility” (video 1972), Benglis presents two heavily made-up women kissing and caressing each other.
+The action is read against the feminist film theory of the “male gaze.”

-An exhibition, a symposium and a performance are at the core of the State Museum of Contemporary Art, Action Field Kodra, Thessaloniki Pride and the Municipality of Thessaloniki.
-The exhibition gives the opportunity to both established artists and emerging artists to engage an open dialogue through their work.
+An exhibition, a symposium, and a performance are at the core of the State Museum of Contemporary Art, Action Field Kodra, Thessaloniki Pride, and the Municipality of Thessaloniki.
+The exhibition gives the opportunity to both established artists and emerging artists to engage in an open dialogue through their work.

 Filed Under: DOCUMENTARY, EXHIBITIONS, FINE ART, Gender Fluid Identity, GLBTQ, Uncategorized